 Material changes in any of the inputs above in isolation could result in a significant change to reported fair value measurements.
 Additionally, fair value measurements are impacted by the interrelationships of these inputs.
 For example, for instruments subject to prepayments and credit losses, such as non-Agency RMBS and consumer loans and ABS backed by consumer loans, a higher expectation of collateral prepayments will generally be accompanied by a lower expectation of collateral losses.
 Conversely, higher losses will generally be accompanied by lower prepayments.
 Because the Company's credit default swaps on asset-backed security holdings represent credit default swap contracts whereby the Company has purchased credit protection, such credit default swaps on asset-backed securities generally have the directionally opposite sensitivity to prepayments, losses, and recoveries as compared to the Company's long securities holdings.
-Prepayments do not represent a significant input for the Company's commercial mortgage-backed securities and commercial mortgage loans.
-Losses and recoveries do not represent a significant input for the Company's Agency RMBS interest only securities, given the guarantee of the issuing government agency or government-sponsored enterprise.
+Prepayments do not represent a significant input for the Company's Agency RMBS interest only securities, given the guarantee of the issuing government agency or government-sponsored enterprise.

-The tables below include a roll-forward of the Company's financial instruments for the three- and six-month periods ended June 30, 2019 (including the change in fair value), for financial instruments classified by the Company within Level 3 of the valuation hierarchy.
+The tables below include a roll-forward of the Company's financial instruments for the three- and nine-month periods ended September 30, 2019 (including the change in fair value), for financial instruments classified by the Company within Level 3 of the valuation hierarchy.